matte black lever door handle installed on an interior door

 What If My Lever Handle Is Stuck?

 If the lever won’t come off, check for a hidden screw or pinhole.
 Push harder on the pin tool or wiggle gently.
-Lubricate with spray oil if needed.
+Lubricate the base with a drop of spray oil if it still won’t budge.

 Can I Reverse a Keyed Entry Lever Handle?